0xStruct/you-ve-got-mail-and-vc/README.md

 ```

 Then head over to http://localhost:3000

 Choose a proof verifer.
-You can load the sample email by clicking `Load Sample Email` on the right bottom of the form.
+You can insert a sample email by clicking `Insert Sample Email` on the right bottom of the form.
 Click `Verify` button which makes `POST` request to verifier API and issue a verified credential via _Trinsic SDK_

 ## Code structure